Skip to content

 Downtown San Jose isn’t really about in-your-face landmarks or postcard-perfect photo ops.
 It’s more the kind of place where you stumble onto something unexpected, like a vintage neon sign, a 1920s building with a hidden wine bar, or a sculpture that makes you pause mid-scroll.

-Here are a few of my favorite spots to explore (and actually enjoy):
+Here are a few of my favorite spots to check out:

 San Jose Museum of Art